I beg to move,

 The £5 million that the Government invested in creating new places for disadvantaged young people through uniformed youth groups, including Girlguiding and St John Ambulance, shows that we are committed.
 We also have half a million participants in the National Citizen Service.
 Working with the National Lottery Community Fund, we are investing another £80 million to help young people be active in their communities.
 We want our young people to have a voice in decision making, and we are creating two new groups to involve them.

 May I share one slight concern with the Minister?
 The public sector, including the health service, sometimes leans on effective charities a little too heavily.
-I was at Whitby and District Community Transport on Friday, and its worry is that the criteria for patient transport is changing, which is increasing pressure when it already has trouble getting enough volunteer drivers.
+I was at Whitby and District Community Transport on Friday, and its worry is that the criteria for patient transport are changing, which is increasing pressure when it already has trouble getting enough volunteer drivers.

 It is right to work with local authorities and community groups so that we do not stop people volunteering.
 We should be actively encouraging people and giving them a chance to shine.